Menopause and Headaches: How are they Connected?

 Avoid Light and Sound

-When headaches and migraines are at their worst, lying down in a dark, quiet, and comfortable space can help to minimize the symptoms.
-Try to block out light and noise, keeping the environment as stimulus free as possible.
-A cold towel on your forehead can also help.
+At the peak of a migraine, I find that lying down in a dark, quiet, and comfortable space can help to minimize the symptoms.
+I try to block out all light and noise, and keep the environment as stimulus free as possible.
+A cold towel on my forehead also seems to help soothe the pain.

 Stay Hydrated